JulianKemmerer/PipelineC/docs/AUTO_FSM_DESIGN.md

 # AUTO_FSM: pure functions as resource-shared state machines

-`AUTO_FSM(func)` implements a pure combinational function as a finite state machine that holds **one copy of each distinct operation** and runs the function over several clock cycles.
-It is the resource-minimizing dual of [`AUTO_PIPELINE`](SYN_DESIGN.md): where AUTO_PIPELINE cuts one full copy of the hardware with N serial register slices (N clocks of latency and N+1 combinational pipeline regions, initiation interval 1, maximum throughput, maximum area), AUTO_FSM keeps one adder and uses it twelve times (initiation interval N, minimum area).
+`AUTO_FSM(func)` implements a pure combinational function as a finite state machine that shares operations across several clock cycles.
+Where [`AUTO_PIPELINE`](SYN_DESIGN.md) cuts one full copy of the hardware with N serial register slices (N clocks of latency and N+1 combinational regions, II=1), AUTO_FSM can keep one adder and use it twelve times.
+Its default area search also considers [`AUTO_COMB_SHARE`](AUTO_COMB_SHARE_DESIGN.md)'s combinational rewrites, comparing whole scheduled designs rather than assuming maximum sharing always minimizes area.

 Both are tool-driven: you write the function, state a clock goal, and the build figures out the rest — how many stages, or how many states.